 If you would like to see the demo in action, check out the demo of the code in action on:

+You can also learn how to combine video streams using Agora’s Web SDK.
 Thanks for taking the time to read my tutorial and if you have any questions please let me know with a comment.
 If you see any room for improvement feel free to fork the repo and make a pull request!

 To learn more about Agora’s Web NG SDK and other use cases you can refer to the developer guide given over here:

 You can also have a look at the complete documentation for the functions discussed above and many more over here.